How it works

 *.anv files

-The schema definition is a .anv file that describes a domain of your service.
-Each project (micro-service) can have multiple domains in it, and they can be related or not (ideally, if they are in the same project, they should be).
+The schema definition is a *.anv file that describes a domain of your project.
+Each project can have multiple domains in it, and they can be related or not.

-Think about the .anv files like a schemas.prisma or an OpenApi spec, and from this we generate an infinity of things.
+Think about the .anv files like a schemas.prisma or an OpenApi spec, and from this, we generate a variety of things.

 CLI